HOUSING PRICE-TO-INCOME RATIOS

 Below are various charts that show estimates of the Price-to-Income Ratio for metropolitan areas across the U.S. and are intended to be comparative and directional to show the difference in housing valuations across the U.S.

-The average for the U.S. is 4.2X.
+The average for the U.S. (existing homes) is 4.3X.
 That is, a family must invest over 4 times their annual family income For the purchase of their home.